• Skip to primary navigation

 Eric Carle inspired collages are a delight

-Chances are that you own, have read, or can recognize an Eric Carle book.
 From The Very Hungry Caterpillar to Brown Bear, Brown Bear, and a million in between, his books are gorgeous, iconic, and perfect for little learners.

-And one of the BEST things about Eric Carle’s art is that his collage style is easy (and fun!) for kids to try, too!
+And one of the BEST things about Eric Carle’s art is that his collage style is easy (and fun!) for kids to try, too.

-A child smiles with her flower eric carle inspired collage
+A child smiles with her flower eric carle inspired collage.

 If you have colored paper, you can make Eric Carle inspired paper collages